Peter Attia Supplements List: Complete 2025 Guide

 Are there any side effects?

 Side effects vary by supplement.
-For example, fish oil may cause fishy burps or digestive issues, while high-dose vitamin D can lead to toxicity if not monitored.
+Fish oil may cause fishy burps or digestive issues; high-dose vitamin D can lead to toxicity if not monitored.
 Always start with lower doses and monitor your response.